commercionetwork/commercionetwork/docs/nodes/validator-node-handling.md

 ## Move node to other server

-If you need move your validator to another server only thing that you need is move your private key.
+If you need to move your validator to another server, the only thing that you need to move is your private key.
 Your node structure should be something like below

 ```bash